 Enrolled members are provided unique access to essential services, support and individualized career-focused strategies that are aimed at offering multiple pathways for individuals to gain family-supporting jobs and achieve financial stability.
 Members of our programming are provided one-on-one case management services that effectively aid in navigating solutions to reduce and resolve barriers directly connected to one’s ability to be employable.
 The goal of the Target Investment Zone Workforce Development Program is to not only build career readiness but to provide connected community strategies that aid in producing sustainability within the entire family unit.
-By 2020 it is our goal to connect 2,000 members living within the Baltimore Target Investment Zone with careers.

 Our program members participate in career essential and life skills workshops, industry recognized advanced skills training, personal and professional development seminars, and career events (Employer Direct Interviewing/Hire events, Career Expo’s and Fairs, Adult Education Services, Career Coaching, etc.), gaining a comprehensive understanding of our rapidly developing culture of work.
-Members receive digital literacy training, finance, budget, and investment planning strategies, entrepreneurship development assistance, individual career portfolio development, understanding of social and cultural workplace environments, as well as training in understanding the influence of technology and social media in the workforce.
+Members have access to digital literacy training, finance, budget, and investment planning strategies, entrepreneurship development assistance, individual career portfolio development, understanding of social and cultural workplace environments, as well as training in understanding the influence of technology and social media in the workforce.

-Enrollment for membership in The Target Investment Zone Workforce Development Program is open year round.
+Enrollment for membership in The Target Investment Zone Workforce Development Program is open year-round.

 People were served at our Workforce Development Center in 2019.

 Industry-recognized certifications were earned in 2019.

 Unemployed or underemployed adults were enrolled in our skills training programs in 2019.